 Bachelor Allocation Process for International Students

-There are two different processes for allocating university placements to international students in Bachelor courses of study.
-Bachelor courses of study can either have a numerus clausus or have open admission.
+There are two different processes for allocating university placements to international students in Bachelor and state examination courses of study.
+Courses of study can either have a numerus clausus or have open admission.
 A numerus clausus is implemented when there are more applications than spots availabe in the course of study.
-All suitable applications are taken into consideration for the open admission courses of study.
+All suitable applications are taken into consideration for open-admission courses of study.

 Allocation Process for Restricted Admission Courses of Study

 If you apply for a subject with restricted admission, all the necessary documents must be received by RWTH by the application deadline.
 This application deadline is July 15 for a winter semester and January 15 for a summer semester if applying to a bachelor's degree program.

 In order to be included in the study placement allocation process, you need to have a total grade of 2.5 or better in your university entrance qualification.
 A lower grade can be compensated by submitting proof of TestAS if you are applying for a Bachelor's degree program.
 For applicants to the state exam in medicine (model) course of study and dentistry, a sufficient TestAS result is even mandatory.

 Study placements are allocated according to a ranking based on the average grades of the university entrance qualification for every eligible applicant.